shubhamshekhar23/Design-Patterns-In-Typescript/README.md

 ### _Whats So SPECIAL_ :

-When I was preparing for interview, I couldn't find a single problem statement that will use all the design patterns.
+When I was preparing for interview, I could not find a single problem statement that will use all the design patterns.
 So, To revise all the design patterns in one go, I can just look at that one big problem statement and i'll be good to go.

 So, I set out to create that Mega Problem and came up with "Setting Up of a Car Company".